Effect of random noises on pathwise solutions to the high-dimensional modified Euler-Poincar\'{e} system: Global existence and blow-up criteria

-By means of Theorem \ref{th1} and the similar proof in Theorem \ref{th1}(2), we find that the stoping time $\mathbbm{t} $ is actually the maximal existence time $\overline{\mathbbm{t}}$ of the strong pathwise solution to the SMCH2 system in the sense of Definition of \ref{def1}.
-As a consequence, the local strong pathwise solution $(u,\gamma,\mathbbm{t})$ is actually a global-in-time one.
+By means of Theorem \ref{th1} and the similar proof in Theorem \ref{th1}(2), we find that the stoping time $\bar{\mathbbm{t}} $ is actually the maximal existence time $\overline{\mathbbm{t}}$ of the strong pathwise solution to the SMEP2 in the sense of Definition of \ref{def1}.
+As a consequence, the local strong pathwise solution $(u,\gamma,\bar{\mathbbm{t}})$ is actually a global-in-time one.
+The proof of Theorem \ref{th3} is now completed. \end{proof}